bpleines/ansible-infoblox/README.md

 dynamicInfoblox
 =========

-A role using some of Infoblox's new integration in Core v2.5 to dynamically add a sequence of host records at the next available ip address.
+A role using some of Infoblox's new integration in Core v2.5 to add a sequence of host records at the next available ip address.
 Additional functionality included to take a snapshot of the existing Gridmaster.

 Requirements
 ------------